CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_oop.md

 When out keyword is used the data only passed in unidirectional.

 #### Can we override private virtual method in C#?
-First of all private methods in the inherited class can't be accessed, so there is no question of overriding of private virtual methods.
+First of all private methods in the derived class can't be accessed, so there is no question of overriding of private virtual methods.
 They have to be protected instead of private to be accessed in derived classes.

 #### What's the difference between IEquatable and just overriding Object.Equals()?
 #### Explain the differences between public, protected, private and internal.
 Explain access modifier – “protected internal” in C#!
     Public: Access to all code in the program